blueimp/Gallery/README.md

 </div>
 ```

-If the links are passed as JavaScript array, it is also possible to define
+If the links are provided as JavaScript array, it is also possible to define
 nested property names, by using the native JavaScript accessor syntax for the
 property string: